The University of NC System–The NC Community College System Agreement

 Students who complete the Associate in Arts (AA) and Associate in Science (AS) degree programs with each course grade of a C or higher and who are accepted by one of the state universities may enter as a junior.
 Students transferring prior to the completion of an associate degree may transfer a block of core curriculum courses that UNC institutions will accept as a completion of their lower-division general education requirements.
 Students transferring to senior institutions, other than those of the University of North Carolina System, should ask for assistance in planning their transfer program.

-The Comprehensive Articulation Agreement (CAA) between the University of North Carolina System (UNC-System) and the North Carolina Community College System (NCCCS) guarantees the transfer of courses that make up Associate in Arts (AA) and Associate in Science (AS) programs into bachelor degree programs at UNC-System universities.
+The Comprehensive Articulation Agreement (CAA) between the University of North Carolina System (UNC-System) and the North Carolina Community College System (NCCCS) and the Independent Comprehensive Articulation Agreement (ICAA) between the independent institutions and the NCCCS guarantees the transfer of courses that make up Associate in Arts (AA) and Associate in Science (AS) programs into bachelor degree programs at UNC-System universities.

 Individual courses selected from the AA and AS offerings are evaluated by senior institutions on a course-by-course basis.
 Students wishing to transfer individual courses (not the Universal General Education Transfer Core or the completed degree) are advised to work closely with an academic advisor to select the courses that best suit their educational needs.